 You say it's not possible?
 That PETA wouldn't approve of having pokemon fight?
-That conventional weapons are way more effective than semi-magical creatures?
+That conventional weapons are way more effective

 But hey, we, pokemon can be easily healed after the battles.
 Also, don't you think that a world where people only fight using these semi-magical creatures, where no one dies during the wars, a world where everything can be solved that easily is a much better place to live?

 But it is still not real?
 Too good to be real?
 But 'real' world isn't worse on its own.
 It's worse, because people made it like that.
 People without imagination, who accepted its bad side without thinking of any better one.
 Why would you want to be one of these people?

 So, if you managed to read this prolonged introduction you probably get the idea what this manga is about.
 Let's proceed to the actual review then, shall we?